KarrLab/obj_tables/docs/migration.rst

 Configuring migration
 ----------------------------------------------

-We begin with an overview of migration configuration.
-Both *schema repos* and *data repos* contain durable state used by migration.
-To make migration easier and more reliable this durable state is recorded in configuration files.
+To make migration easier and more reliable the durable state used by migration in *schema repo*\ s and *data repo*\ s is recorded in configuration files.
 *Schema repo*\ s contain three types of configuration files (Table 1):

-* *Schema changes* files document some changes to a schema that cannot be determined automatically, in particular renaming of *Model*\ s and renaming of attributes of *Model*\ s.
+* *Schema changes* files document some changes to a schema that cannot be determined automatically, in particular renaming of *Model*\ s and of *Model* attributes.
 * A *transformations* file defines a Python class that performs user-customized transformations on *Model*\ s during migration.
-* A :obj:`custom_io_classes.py` file in a *schema repo* gives Object Model handles to the schema's :obj:`Reader` and/or :obj:`Writer` classes so they can be used to read and/or write data files that use the schema.
+* A :obj:`custom_io_classes.py` file in a *schema repo* gives migration handles to the schema's :obj:`Reader` and/or :obj:`Writer` classes so they can be used to read and/or write data files that use the schema.

-Since committed changes in a repository are permanent, the schema changes and transformations files provide permanent documentation of these changes for all migrations that might need them.
+Since committed changes in a repository are permanent, the schema changes and transformations files provide permanent documentation of these changes for all migrations over the changes they document.

 *Data repo*\ s contain just one type of configuration file (Table 2):